juntagrico/juntagrico/docs/intro/installation.rst

-If your instance runs on the hosted Juntagrico PaaS this installation is done for you.
-Continue with the :ref:`first steps <intro-first-steps>`.

 Installation
 ============

+.. note:: If your instance runs on the hosted Juntagrico PaaS this installation is done for you.
+    Continue with the :ref:`first steps <intro-first-steps>`.

 Installation using Cookie Cutter
 --------------------------------